 Doctoral degree - The highest award a student can earn for graduate study.
 The doctoral degree classification includes such degrees as Doctor of Education, Doctor of Juridicial Science, and the Doctor of Philosophy degree in any field such as education, engineering, and business.

-Double major - Program in which students may complete two undergraduate programs of study simultaneously.
+Double major - Program in which students may complete two programs of study simultaneously.

-Dual credit - A program through which high school students are enrolled in Advanced Placement (AP) courses, taught at their high school, that fulfill high school graduation requirements and may earn the student college credits .
+Dual credit - Credit that fulfill high school graduation requirements and may earn the student college credits.

 Dual enrollment - A program through which high school students may enroll in college courses while still enrolled in high school.
 Students are not required to apply for admission to the college in order to participate.